go-kratos/go-kratos.dev/src/content/docs/blades/Tutorial/prompts.md

 ---

 :::note
-In the Blades framework, Prompt is the core component for interacting with large language models (LLMs).
+In the Blades framework, Prompt is the core component for interacting with Large Language Models (LLMs).
 It represents a sequence of messages exchanged between the user and the assistant, supporting various message types (system messages, user messages, assistant messages) and templating capabilities, enabling developers to build dynamic and context-aware AI applications.
 :::

 ## Prompt Structure